Plugin Overview page

 change-notes tag of the plugin.xml file.
 The latest change notes will be displayed in the What’s new section of a plugin page and in the Plugin Manager inside IDEs.
 If there are too many change notes, please consider adding them as a Custom page and providing a link to it or to an external page in the change notes.

-You can add links to your website, issue tracker, forum page, source code, documentation, and license to your plugin page.
+You can add links to your website, issue tracker, forum page, source code, documentation, and any other custom links to your plugin page.
 They will be displayed in the Additional Information section.

 Note that if you have a plugin transferred to an Organization, the Vendor link will lead to an organization page.
 Links to the bug tracker, forum, and source code can be added in an admin panel under the Technical Information section.
 The license link should be added upon upload (in the Plugin Upload form) and can be edited in the General Information section.